-- 17.8 There are suggestions from some quarters, notably the Consumer Council, to lengthen the Defect Liability Period for patent defects to 12 months.
+- 17.8 There are suggestions from some quarters, notably the Consumer Council, to lengthen the Defect Liability Period for defects to any period between 12 to 24 months.
 As our terms of reference are restricted to sales descriptions, we take the view that it should be left to the Law Society, the Consumer Council or other interested parties to make recommendations on the length of the Defect Liability Period.
-We understand that there is at the moment a separate group under the Consumer Council looking at this subject. - 17.9 However, in the interests of better protection of purchasers, we express our observation that the Defect Liability Period and sinking fund for remedying defects are worthy of further examination.
+We understand that there is currently a separate group under the Consumer Council looking at this subject. - 17.9 However, in the interests of providing better protection for purchasers, we express our observation that the Defect Liability Period and sinking fund for remedying defects are worthy of further examination.
 The Defect Liability Period cannot be considered in isolation without examining the sinking fund because the fund ensures that adequate money is set aside for remedying defects reported within the Defect Liability Period.